 - Have tight Achilles tendons

 - Wear thin-soled shoes

 Plantar fasciitis can be easily diagnosed by your doctor.
 Your doctor will typically be able to tell whether or not you have it by checking for tender areas in your foot.
 Imaging tests are rarely needed, except for in rare cases where your doctor may want to rule out a compressed or pinched nerve.

-Sometimes plantar fasciitis can worsen if it’s not treated appropriately.
+Sometimes policeman’s heel can worsen if it’s not treated appropriately.
 Ignoring plantar fasciitis can change the way you walk, which can lead to pain the foot, knee, hip, or back.

 Plantar fasciitis typically goes away on its own.
 While recovery times vary, plantar fasciitis usually resolves in a few months.

-The best way to treat plantar fasciitis is by resting.
+The best way to treat policeman’s heel is by resting.
 We recommend taking over-the-counter pain medication like aspirin or Tylenol to reduce pain and swelling.
 If your plantar fasciitis doesn’t improve or the pain gets worse, schedule an appointment with your doctor.

 The main goal of treating plantar fasciitis is to ease your pain and reduce the inflammation in your foot.
 This can be done by: